-The following are some of the important features you can use to make the best use of Google Analytics to improve your Search Engine Optimization, and overall website performance:
+The following are some of the important features you can use to make the best use of Google Analytics to improve your Search Engine Optimization in The Woodlands, and overall website performance:

 Look for trends which indicate what months, days of the week and time, you have the most visits.
 Is it early in the morning?
 During lunchtime?
 After work?
 Do you have higher engagement on the weekend?

 Identifying a pattern and having quantifiable data on visitor engagement can help you plan your online marketing activities when the engagement levels are at their peak so you can increase website conversions.